MarioMingarro/ClimaRep/README.md

 ```
 <img src="man/figures/F_5.jpeg" alt="cont_rep" width="600">

-*Figure 5: Example of continuous Mahalanobis distance raster for Pol_1.
+*Figure 5: Example of continuous Mahalanobis Distance raster for Pol_1.
 Darker shades indicate cells with climate conditions more similar to Pol_1.*

-3. The `Representativeness` subfolder contains the **binary representativeness** rasters (`.tif`) for each input `polygon`, based on the threshold (`th`) applied to the raw Mahalanobis distance.
+3. The `Representativeness` subfolder contains the binary representativeness rasters (`.tif`) for each reference `polygon`, based on the threshold (`th`) applied to the raw Mahalanobis Distance.
 Cells are coded `1` for `Representative` and `0` for `Unsuitable`.

 ```{r}
 mh_rep_result <- terra::rast(list.files(file.path(tempdir(), "Representativeness"),  pattern = "\\.tif$", full.names = TRUE))
 terra::plot(mh_rep_result[[1]])